About us

 Our Team

-Andy started working in the homeless sector as a night worker at a residential homeless service several years ago, where he met Aly (now a Trustee) and Co-Founder Dave.
-Andy went on to work in complex needs services before helping set up and manage one of the first London GLA pilots of the innovative housing model "Housing First".
-For several years Andy managed different homeless services, before becoming Head of Quality role for a national homeless charity.
-Andy founded Social Links with his friend Dave because whenever they met up they got sick of talking about how badly such a service was needed.
+Andy began working in the homeless sector as a night worker at a residential homeless service several years ago.
+He went on to work in complex needs services before helping set up and manage one of the first London GLA pilots of the innovative housing model "Housing First".
+For many years, he managed different homeless services before becoming the Head of Quality role for a national homeless charity.
+Andy co-founded Social Links in 2024 with his friend Dave, inspired by the need for a service to address social isolation in the homeless sector.

 Andy McCarthy (He/Him)